-- The site contains a different URL – no matter how similar the URL is to the website you’re planning on using, if it’s not the exact URL then it’s most likely a phishing site. (e.g. colnbase.com instead of coinbase.com)
+- The site contains a different URL – no matter how similar the URL is to the website you’re planning on using, if it’s not the exact URL then it’s most likely a phishing site. (e.g. colnbase.com instead of coinbase.com).

-- The site contains no secure badge
+- The site doesn’t have a secure badge.

-- The site’s layout and overall appearance looks strange/weird; as some phishing sites are unable to copy exactly the original website’s look
+- The site’s layout and overall appearance looks strange/weird; as some phishing sites are unable to copy exactly the original website’s look.

-Common sites being used for phishing:
+Common sites being used as phishing sites:

 Tips to not get phished:

-- always do a double or triple check on your browser’s address bar and confirm if you’re actually on the legitimate website
+- always do a double or triple check on your browser’s address bar and confirm if you’re actually on the legitimate website.

 - don’t do a Google search on the website.
-Instead, type the URL manually and accurately on your browser’s address bar; or better, save the correct URL as a bookmark
+Instead, type the URL manually and accurately on your browser’s address bar; or better, save the correct URL as a bookmark.

 Twitter Giveaway Scams